 Michael’s first job was working for a man named Dan Scott and he received 10 pounds a year.
-Before the year was up, Micheal had fallen in love with Dan’s niece Bessie Brown and they were married on November 24, 1716.
-Tradition says there was a big fight and Micheal and Bessie left.
+Before the year was up, Michael had fallen in love with Dan’s niece Bessie Brown and they were married on November 24, 1716.

 Records show that they were married on Jul 8, 1749 in South Leith, Midlothian, Scotland.
 Records also show that Jessie was born in 1730.
 With these records verified, Jessie would have been 19 years old.
 Family tradition stated that Jessie was older, however if Dan was 30 years old, he would have been born in 1719.
 Although we do not have a verified birthdate for Dan, 1719 would be reasonable based on the verified birth dates of the other children.

 The only son to carry on the family name was James.
+He was born in 1750 in South Leith, Midlothian, Scotland.
 James married Janet Younger at Peebles on Dec 2, 1768.
-James and Janet were both born in 1750.
+Janet was born Aug 5, 1750 in South Leith, Midlothian, Scotland.